In Real Estate/Mortgage Law

 Many people find real estate purchases both exciting and highly stressful.
 In addition to choosing the right house, they must review, understand, and sign many complex documents.
 Not to worry.
-Today, Sabrina, the Principal Lawyer of Varity Law, will explain how to read real estate purchase documents such as the statement of adjustments (SOA), invoices, and trust ledgers.
+Today, Sabrina, the real estate lawyer of Varity Law, will explain how to read real estate purchase documents such as the statement of adjustments (SOA), invoices, and trust ledgers.

 Real estate purchase documents